NotHammer043/Random-Stuffs/PythonAutoPiano/README.md

-I DO NOT OWN ANY OF THE FILES HERE!
+I DO NOT OWN ANY OF THE FILES HERE!<br />

-I JUST MODIFIED THE CONVERSION TO FIX THE SPEED ORIGINAL REPOSITORY: https://github.com/Stereo101/python-MidiToVirtualPianoMacro
+I JUST MODIFIED THE CONVERSION TO FIX THE SPEED<br />
+ORIGINAL REPOSITORY: https://github.com/Stereo101/python-MidiToVirtualPianoMacro
 -------------------------------------------------------------------------------------